 This is the latest post in a series that will, in effect, create a library of classics that are available as free ebooks.

-This week we focus on Early Christian History.
+This week we focus on works of practical theology from the early twentieth century.
 We have selected the following books as recommended reading.

 Broadly speaking, a classic is any book that is not a new book, or in other words that is worth reading five, ten or even one hundred years after its initial publication.
-ERB Editor Chris Smith has an article on The Huffington Post website arguing for reading a mix of classics and new books in 2013.
+ERB Editor Chris Smith has an article on The Huffington Post website arguing for reading a mix of classics and new books.